bloxbean/metadata-indexer/README.md

 ## Metada Indexer using Yaci Store Spring Boot Starter

 This a simple example of a metadata indexer using [Yaci Store](https://github.com/bloxbean/yaci-store) Spring Boot Starter.
+Using this indexer, you can index all metadata labels.
+You can also customize the indexer to index only specific metadata labels.

 ### Dependencies